blaisesarr/AmazingSwiftSnippets/README.md

 # AmazingSwiftSnippets
-Amazing swift (or objective-c) code snippet found in a software 😎
+Amazing swift and objective-c code snippet found in a software 😎

-# Code 1
+## Snippet 1

 ```Swift
 let value = a ?? nil 😁
 ```

-# Code 2
+## Snippet 2

 ```Swift
 if let _ = type {